mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/smartsheet-sheet-connector.md

 API Access token owner email address: the API access token owner's email address.

-API Token: The API Token value generated from Smartsheet Personal Settings -> API Access page.To learn more, see [Generate an API key](https://aka.ms/gc_smartsheet_APItoken) in the Smartsheet documentation.
+API Token: The API Token value generated from Smartsheet Personal Settings -> API Access page.
+To learn more, see [Generate an API key](https://aka.ms/gc_smartsheet_APItoken) in the Smartsheet documentation.

 ### 4. Roll out to limited audience
 Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the rollout to a broader audience.
 To know more about limited rollout, [click here](staged-rollout-for-graph-connectors.md).